 - 1. The Village shall establish a waiting list for STR permits for instances where the number of applications exceeds that of the number of STR permits allowable. - 2.
-Applications for STR's that are submitted after the deadline established by the Board in accordance with paragraph 5 of Section C hereof, shall be added to a waiting list in the order in which they are received and shall be considered on a first-come, first-serve basis. - 3.
+Applications for STRs shall be accepted, processed, and reviewed on a first-come, first-serve basis.
+Once the number of applications reaches the number of allowable permits, the remaining applicants shall be placed on the waiting list in the order in which they are received. - 3.
 Where an application for a STR is determined to be incomplete by the CEO and/or reviewing board, is withdrawn by the applicant, or is otherwise denied the issuance of a permit, the next applicant on the top of the waiting list shall be provided the opportunity to have their application processed and reviewed. - 4.
-Where a STR permit is revoked or the applicant allows said permit to expire without securing a new permit under the provisions of this Zoning Law, the next applicant on the top of the waiting list shall be provided the opportunity to have their application for said permit processed and reviewed. - 5.
+Where a STR permit is revoked or the applicant allows said permit to expire without securing a new permit under the provisions of this Zoning Law, the next

+- applicant on the top of the waiting list shall be provided the opportunity to have their application for said permit processed and reviewed. - 5.
 The waiting list for STR permits shall be maintained by the CEO and/or Village Clerk.
 All applications for such permits shall be dated and timestamped upon receipt by the Village. - 6.
 The CEO and/or Village Clerk shall notify applicants on the waiting list within 30 days of the opening of an application spot for a STR permit.
 An applicant that fails to follow through on their submittal within 30 days of notification shall be considered to have withdrawn their application and the next in line shall be notified.